-Goal 1: During each year of its charter contract term the Charter School shall meet at least one of the following performance standards.
+Goal 1: During each year of its Charter term, the Charter School shall meet at least one of the following performance standards.

 First Look - School Performance Gap Closure.
-The primary academic outcome Georgia seeks from its local charter schools is that they increase their College and Career Readiness Performance Index (CCRPI) score each year until they reach 100.
+The primary academic outcome Georgia seeks from its local charter schools is that they increase their College and Career Ready Performance Index ("CCRPI") score each year until they reach 100.
 The performance standards that measure CCRPI progress include growth in CCRPI itself and in its two major academic components, Content Mastery and Progress Score.
 The Department's "First Look" at annual charter school performance is to see if the school has met the standard for any of the following three CCRPI gap-closing measures.
+Meeting any one of these standards constitutes having achieved Goal 1 for a given year.

-Increase its CCRPI score by at least 4% of the gap between 100 and the school's previous year CCRPI score in each grade band served (elementary, middle, and/or high school);
+Increase its CCRPI score by at least 4% of the gap between 100 and the Charter School's previous year CCRPI score in each grade band served (elementary, middle, and/or high school);

-Increase its CCRPI Content Mastery score by at least 10% of the gap between 100 and its previous year CCRPI Content Mastery score in each grade band served (elementary, middle, and/or high school);
+Increase its CCRPI Content Mastery score by at least 10% of the gap between 100 and the Charter School's previous year CCRPI Content Mastery score in each grade band served (elementary, middle, and/or high school);

 c.
-Increase its CCRPI Progress score by at least 10% of the gap between 100 and its previous year CCRPI Progress score in each grade band served (elementary, middle, and/or high school).
+Increase its CCRPI Progress score by at least 10% of the gap between 100 and the Charter School's previous year CCRPI Progress score in each grade band served (elementary, middle, and/or high school).

-Second Look - School-District Comparisons.
-If a charter school does not achieve at least one of the "First Look" School Performance Gap Closure standards, consideration will be given for achieving one of the "Second Look" School-District Comparison standards.
-The secondary academic outcome Georgia seeks from its local charter schools is that they do better than the district schools to which their students would otherwise be zoned.
-Performance standards include whether the school exceeds the CCRPI score (CCRPI, Content Mastery, or Progress) of their authorizing district or of the average of the three district schools to which a majority of the charter school's students would otherwise be zoned ("majority comparison schools").
+Second Look - School-Local School System Comparisons.
+If a charter school does not achieve at least one of the "First Look" School Performance Gap Closure standards, consideration will be given for achieving one of the "Second Look" School-Local School

+System Comparison standards.
+The secondary academic outcome Georgia seeks from its local charter schools is that they do better than the local school system schools to which their students would otherwise be zoned.
+Performance standards include whether the school exceeds the CCRPI score (CCRPI, Content Mastery, or Progress) of its authorizing local school system or of the average of the three local school system schools to which a majority of the charter school's students would otherwise be zoned ("majority comparison schools").

 a.
-Exceed the CCRPI score of the authorizing school district or the district majority comparison schools;
+Exceed the CCRPI score of the authorizing local school system or the local school system majority comparison schools;

-b.
-Exceed the CCRPI Content Mastery scores of the authorizing district or the district majority comparison schools;
+Exceed the CCRPI Content Mastery scores of the authorizing local school system or the local school system majority comparison schools;

-Exceed the CCRPI Progress scores of its authorizing school district or of the district majority comparison schools.
+Exceed the CCRPI Progress scores of its authorizing local school system or of the local school system majority comparison schools.

-Goal 2: During each year of its charter contract term, the school will perform at the level required to stay off the list of Targeted Support and Improvement (TSI) and Comprehensive Support and Improvement (CSI) schools published annually by GaDOE.
+Goal 2: During each year of its Charter term, the Charter School will perform at the level required to stay off the list of Targeted Support and Improvement ("TSI") and Comprehensive Support and Improvement ("CSI") schools published annually by GaDOE.